aria1th/MatchRevisions/README.md

 # MatchRevisions
 **Prevents client-server desync problems**

+# What is Revisions?

+It is internal number that screen uses to check if it should send all the contents or not.

+1.17 changes made server send everything, yes, even if client has processed it.
+It caused a lot of desync problems.. but simply it could be prevented by using and matching 'revisions'.

+But this mod is in development - it only handles certain types of actions.
+In some weird modded server, like if you're prevented to interact some inventory as if you're in spectator, it could cause desync again.

 # How? and When?
 If you swaps item too fast or, you have bad ping, server's response will rubberband you.